-Parking lot
+Parking Lot

-Parents/guardians are only permitted to park in the spaces that are not marked as Staff Parking.
+Parents/guardians are not permitted to park in the spaces that are marked as Staff Parking.
 If a visitor parks in a staff parking stall, campus security will be called.
-Parking for parents/guardians is intended for parents who need to visit the office or come onto campus.
+Parking for parents/guardians is intended for parents who have a need to visit the office or come onto campus.

 Please do not block the flow of traffic in the school parking lot at any time.
-In addition, do not block the entrances to the parking lots to drop off or pick up your child.
+In addition, do not block the entrances to the parking lots in order to drop off or pick up your child.
 This applies even during rainy weather.
 The handicapped parking spots are off-limits at all times unless you display the special parking placard in your windshield or license plate.